trungtran1234/TeamSync/README.md

 1. Navigate to the Platform Integrations page in the TeamSync application
 2. Click on "Connect" for the platform you want to integrate with
-3. Follow the OAuth flow to authorize TeamSync to access your account
-4. Once connected, you can select which project/board to sync action items to
+3. Once connected, you can select which project/board to sync action items to

 ### Using the Sync Feature